SLU-IT-arkitektur/pg_event_stream/eventspurger/readme.md

 ## eventspurger

-A simple c# application that deletes events from our events table that are older than a configurable time(unit). it takes two arguments: **unit** (*days or hours or minutes*) and a **number** (int).
+A simple c# application that deletes events from our events table that are older than a configurable time(number * unit). it takes two arguments: **unit** (*days or hours or minutes*) and a **number** (int).

 If you run it locally this can look like this: